Medical Office Computer Specialist

 Online Medical Office Computer Specialist Programs

-In the 2019-2020 academic year, 18 schools offered some type of medical office computer specialist/assistant program.
+In 2020-2021, 19 schools offered a medical office computer specialist/assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||6||3|